On the Construction of Generalised Bobillier Formula

-Let us interpret Figure 1.
-If we take $p < 0$, then the unit circle corresponds to unit ellipse of the form ${x^2} + \left| p \right|{y^2} = 1$ and the complex number system ${\mathbb{C}_p}\left( {p < 0} \right)$ corresponds to elliptical complex number system.
-In this case, if $p = - 1$, the unit circle in the $p-$complex plane corresponds to a standard unit circle defined by ${x^2} + {y^2} = 1$ and the $p-$complex plane corresponds to the complex plane.
-If we consider $p = 0$, the above \textbf{\emph{\emph{circle}}} definitions yield different sets of points in Galilean geometry.
+If we consider $\emph{\emph{p}} = 0$, the above \textbf{\emph{\emph{circle}}} definitions yield different sets of points in Galilean geometry.
 According to the first definition, the equation $\left\| z \right\|_0^2 = {x^2}$ is hold and the unit \textbf{\emph{\emph{circle}}} is as $x = \pm 1$, (Figure 1) and for the first circle we cannot talk of curvature.
-According to the second definiton, the set of points is called a \textbf{\emph{\emph{cycle}}}.
-Figure 2 illustrates the \textbf{\emph{\emph{cycle}}} (inflection cycle, red lines) in Galilean plane and this \textbf{cycle} is the (Euclidean) parabola, \cite{yag2}.
-Therefore, the space ${\mathbb{C}_0}$ is the parabolic complex number system and the $p-$complex plane corresponds to the Galilean plane.
-Moreover, as can be seen from Figure 1 the parabolic complex plane is divided into two area by the imaginary axis.
-Finally, when $p > 0$, unit circles in ${\mathbb{C}_p}\left( {p > 0} \right)$ are the hyperbolas of the form $\left| {{x^2} - p{y^2}} \right| = 1$ whose asymptotes are $y = \pm {x \mathord{\left/ {\vphantom {x {\sqrt p }}} \right. \kern-\nulldelimiterspace} {\sqrt p }}$ (red dashed line in Figure 1).
-Thus, the space ${C_p}\left( {p > 0} \right)$ corresponds to hyperbolic complex number system.
-Especially, if we take $p = 1$, the $p-$complex plane is referred to as a well-known hyperbolic plane and the asymptotes of the unit circles separate the hyperbolic planes into four regions, \cite{har}.
+According to the second definition, the set of points is called a \textbf{\emph{\emph{cycle}}}.
+The \textbf{\emph{\emph{cycle}}} (inflection cycle, red lines) on Galilean plane is the (Euclidean) parabola, \cite{yaglom:noneuc}.
+Therefore, the space ${C_0}$ is the parabolic complex number system and the generalized complex plane corresponds to the Galilean plane.
+Moreover, as can be seen from Figure 1 the parabolic complex plane is divided into two area by the imaginary axis. \\